 California Penal Code Sections 664 and 21(a) underscore the gravity of attempted crimes.
 In essence, attempting to commit a crime is not only a violation but also a distinct offense that can be prosecuted independently, emphasizing the serious legal implications.

 Consider this: if you attempt to commit a crime but fail to execute it, you could still be charged with the 'attempt' of that specific crime.
-This underscores the severity of attempted crimes and their potential legal implications.
+This underscores the severity of attempted crimes and the potentially grave legal implications that could follow.

 California's laws on attempted crimes are not just theoretical.
-They are actively enforced, and prosecutions for such offenses are regular occurrences in Los Angeles County Criminal Courts, highlighting the real-world impact of these laws.
+They are actively enforced, and prosecutions for such offenses are regular occurrences in Los Angeles County Criminal Courts, underscoring the real-world impact and relevance of these laws.

 An attempted crime is generally described as any act of attempting to commit a crime.
-These types of cases are typically prosecuted in a situation where it can be proven you had a specific intent to commit a certain crime and took a direct step to commit it.
+These types of cases are typically prosecuted in situations where it can be proven that you had a specific intent to commit a certain crime and took a direct step to commit it.

 This means it's possible to be convicted for the “attempt,” even in a situation where you changed your mind at any point before completing the crime.